Who Can Attend

 -

-How do climate stress, housing conditions, and public health challenges shape the well-being of people and communities?
+How do environmental, housing conditions, and public health challenges shape the well-being of people and communities?
 And what role can future leaders play in solving these problems?

 Protecting Communities: Health, Justice, and the Environment is a three-week summer experiential learning program running Mondays-Thursdays, where students collaborate with graduate and undergraduate mentors, and community partners to tackle real-world challenges affecting community health, safety, and equity.